-A Maintain wastewater facilities and infrastructure and expand as required to address growth and future development while adhering to all regulatory standards.
+A Maintain wastewater facilities and infrastructure and expand as required to address growth and future development.

 WASTEWATER POLICIES

 7.3.1 Wastewater must be supplied by an approved municipal system, either

 - Connection to municipal system, or

 - Pump out tank; and

 - Where a connection to the municipal system is available on-site, a pump-out tank must not be utilized.